 Global Language classes are designed to expose students to the discipline of studying a global language and they also emphasize an appreciation of different cultures.
 To capably function in an increasingly interconnected world, America's future citizens will need proficiency in non-English languages.
 Each University School student studies Spanish, Mandarin and Latin, and USL will strive to accommodate additional language interests of each student.
 In the Middle School, the Spanish program is structured so that each student will complete, as a minimum, high school-level Spanish I upon graduating from University School.
 Students are grouped by ability, and the standard grade progression is as follows: 6th Grade (Spanish I-A), 7th Grade (Spanish I-B), 8th Grade (Spanish II or Introductory Topics in Spanish II).
 The same pattern is followed in Latin.
 Therefore, an eighth grader will graduate from USL with one or two high school credits in Spanish and Latin -- for 2 to 4 total credits.
 In the Intermediate School, the Spanish program is designed to increase comfort and aptitude for Spanish in an immersion-style environment.
 For both the Intermediate and Middle Schools, Latin is studied for its lasting benefits for one's education: improvements in English grammar, vocabulary roots, and increased precision with words.
 USL students explore Mandarin to gain an understanding of Chinese culture and language, including both the unique characters and the pinyin (phonetics).

 Physical Education / Health classes promote individual fitness, sportsmanship, and good health (diet, etc.) while encouraging lifelong recreational interests.
 Exercise is also built into our daily routine as classes regularly walk to educational resources and opportunities in the areas around USL's campus.
 USL follows the principles set forth in Dr. John Ratey's work, Spark: The Revolutionary New Science of Exercise and the Brain.
 Ratey offers research that students learn best by beginning the day with vigorous exercise.
-USL students have PE as the first or second period of each day.
+USL students have PE as the first or second period of every day.